r-spatial/r-spatial.org/_posts/2019-03-31-mapedit_leafpm.markdown

 wonderful tool but struggles with snapping and those pesky holes that we commonly face in geospatial tasks.
 Depending on the task, a user might prefer to continue using `Leaflet.draw`, so we will maintain full support for both editors.
-We’ll spend the rest of the post demonstrating where `Leaflet.pm` excels to help illustrate when you might want to choose `editor = "leafpm"`.
+We'll spend the rest of the post demonstrating where `Leaflet.pm` excels to help illustrate when you might want to choose `editor = "leafpm"`.